Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

-Note that~\cite[Theorem~1.12]{wedges} implies that the surface $(U , h|_{U} , 0 , \infty)$ has the law of a weight-$\frk w$ quantum wedge.
+In the setting of Theorem~\ref{thm-cone-gluing},~\cite[Theorem~1.5]{wedges} implies that the surface $(U , h|_{U} , 0 , \infty)$ has the law of a weight-$\frk w$ quantum wedge.
 Furthermore, the boundary arcs of this quantum wedge lying to the left and right of $0$ are glued together according to $\sqrt{8/3}$-LQG boundary length~\cite[Theorem~1.3]{shef-zipper}.
 Hence Theorem~\ref{thm-cone-gluing} implies that one can metrically glue the left and right boundaries of a weight-$\frk w$ quantum wedge together according to quantum length to get a weight-$\frk w$ quantum cone.
 Similar absolute continuity remarks to the ones made after the statement of Theorem~\ref{thm-wedge-gluing} apply in the setting of Theorem~\ref{thm-cone-gluing}.

 Requiring that $\frk w \geq 4/3$ in Theorem~\ref{thm-cone-gluing} is equivalent to requiring that this wedge is thick, equivalently the curve $\eta$ is simple and the set $U$ is connected.
 We expect that one can also metrically glue the beads of a weight-$\frk w$ quantum wedge for $\frk w \in (0,4/3)$ together according to quantum length to get a weight-$\frk w$ quantum cone, but will not treat this case in the present work.